kubevirt/kubevirt.github.io/_posts/2020-01-07-OKD-web-console-install.md

 ---
 ```

-Finally, create both objects: deployment and service.
+Finally, the deployment and service objects can be created.
 The deployment will trigger the deploy of the OKD web console image.

 ```sh
 $ kubectl create -f okd-web-console-install.yaml